-Financing your dream small business or franchise is possible with 401(k) business financing, also known as Rollovers as Business Start-ups or ROBS).
-The company who can help you throughout the loan process and beyond is Guidant Financial, a trusted leader in small business financing.
+Financing your dream small business or franchise is possible with 401(k) business financing, also known as Rollovers as Business Startups or ROBS.
+The company that can help you through the loan process and beyond is Guidant, a trusted leader in small business financing.

 When you’re looking for a company to partner with in making your dreams of small business ownership a reality, it’s crucial to do your homework.
 Becoming an entrepreneur is one of the most exciting and challenging decisions you’ll make, and you want to have a strong support system behind you and know all the facts before you jump in with both feet.

-As you do your research on companies and financing options, you might ask yourself: what is a Rollovers as Business Start-ups (ROBS) arrangement?
+As you do your research on companies and financing options, you might ask yourself: what is Rollovers as Business Startups (ROBS)?
 Is this type of 401(k) business financing legal?
 Who is Guidant Financial?
 Is Guidant Financial a scam or a legitimate company?
-These are exactly the questions we hope to answer for you, so keep reading for more information about us, as well as how we can help you use your retirement funds to secure your small business or franchise.
+These are exactly the questions we hope to answer.
+Keep reading for more information about Guidant, as well as how we can help you use your retirement funds to secure your small business or franchise.

 Learn more about your funding options: Pre-qualify Today.

 If you’re wondering, “Is this Rollovers as Business Startups thing legitimate?” the short answer is “yes.”
 In fact, ROBS is a smart way to use your retirement funds to fund your small business or franchise.
 To gain a better understanding of what ROBS is, let’s discuss how it works.